 GPIO are configurable as input, output, and alternate function.
 Configuration is controlled by AT commands.
-Alternate functions include cellular status, ALARM pin function, temperature monitor indication and DAC output.
+Alternate functions include cellular status, ALARM pin function and temperature monitor indication.

-4.7.1 Using a GPIO Pad as INPUT
+4.7.1 Using a GPIO Pin as INPUT

-The GPIO pads, when used as inputs, can be connected to a digital output of another device and report its status, provided this device has interface levels compatible with the Voltage levels of the GPIO of the module.
+The GPIO pins, when used as inputs, can be connected to a digital output of another device and report its status, provided this device has interface levels compatible with the voltage levels of the GPIO of the modem.

-4.7.2 Using a GPIO Pad as OUTPUT
+4.7.2 Using a GPIO Pin as OUTPUT

-The GPIO pads, when used as outputs, can drive CMOS digital devices or compatible hardware.
-When set as outputs, the pads have a push-pull output.
+The GPIO pins, when used as outputs, can drive CMOS digital devices or compatible hardware.
+When set as outputs, the pins have a push-pull output.